List Of Traffic Rules Violations And Fines In India 2024

 Carry all the important documents: It is recommended to have a driver’s licence, the registration certificate and proof of insurance with you always.
 If you have a learner’s driver, you have to get behind the wheel under the supervision of a fully licensed driver.

-You can also store your documents uploaded in the ‘Digi locker’, which is the app legalised by the government.
+You can also store your documents uploaded to the ‘Digi locker’, which is the app legalised by the government.
 Also make sure to renew your insurance before it expires.

 -